kjw/supercheck/README.rst

 All arbitrary methods must be called ``arbitrary``, must be public, must be static and must take a Gen object as their first and only argument.
 Their return type must be their enclosing type.
+Arbitrary methods may declare to throw exceptions.
+Test run execution will halt if an exception is raised from an arbitrary method.

 Arbitrary definitions may of course invoke other arbitrary methods if the class type being constructed is a compound of other class types.
 Arbitrary primitive